Physical network requirements for Azure Stack HCI

 Standard: IEEE 802.1Qbb

-Ethernet switches must comply with the IEEE 802.1Qbb specification that defines Priority Flow Control (PFC).
+Ethernet switches used for Azure Stack HCI storage traffic must comply with the IEEE 802.1Qbb specification that defines Priority Flow Control (PFC).
 PFC is required where Data Center Bridging (DCB) is used.
 Since DCB can be used in both RoCE and iWARP RDMA scenarios, 802.1Qbb is required in all scenarios.
 A minimum of three Class of Service (CoS) priorities are required without downgrading the switch capabilities or port speeds.
 At least one of these traffic classes must provide lossless communication.

 Standard: IEEE 802.1Qaz

-Ethernet switches must comply with the IEEE 802.1Qaz specification that defines Enhanced Transmission Select (ETS).
+Ethernet switches used for Azure Stack HCI storage traffic must comply with the IEEE 802.1Qaz specification that defines Enhanced Transmission Select (ETS).
 ETS is required where DCB is used.
 Since DCB can be used in both RoCE and iWARP RDMA scenarios, 802.1Qaz is required in all scenarios.

 A minimum of three CoS priorities are required without downgrading the switch capabilities or port speed.
-Additionally, we recommend that you do not configure ingress rates.
-However, if your device allows ingress QoS rates to be defined, we recommend that you do not configure ingress rates or configure them to the exact same value as the egress (ETS) rates.
+Additionally, if your device allows ingress QoS rates to be defined, we recommend that you do not configure ingress rates or configure them to the exact same value as the egress (ETS) rates.

 Hyper-converged infrastructure has a high reliance on East-West Layer-2 communication within the same rack and therefore requires ETS.
 Microsoft doesn't test Azure Stack HCI with Differentiated Services Code Point (DSCP).